theredfish/blog/posts/announcing-grillon-v-0-4-0.md

 date: "2023-01-31"
 ---

-This blog post was originally posted on [dev.to](https://dev.to/owlduty/grillon-the-expressive-rust-library-to-test-your-http-apis-52om) but while waiting the [Owl Duty](https://owlduty.com) blog, I prefer to host my content now.
+This blog post was originally posted on [dev.to](https://dev.to/owlduty/grillon-the-expressive-rust-library-to-test-your-http-apis-52om) but I prefer to host my content here.

 ## About Grillon